Energy + Climate

 Supporting Broader Change

+We are also supporting broader change beyond our company.
 Since 2007, we have been actively engaged with Ceres, a leading nonprofit organization dedicated to mobilizing the business community to build a sustainable economy.
 As a member of Ceres’ Business for Innovative Climate and Energy Policy (BICEP) coalition, we advocate for progressive policy action on climate and energy issues, and publicly affirmed our commitment to the Paris Agreement on climate change.
+We have also signed on to the UN Fashion Charter for Climate Action.
+To advance transparency across the industry, our CDP Climate Change response includes detailed information on our strategy and performance, which incorporates recommendations from the Task Force on Climate-related Financial Disclosures (TCFD).